shivammehta25/shivammehta25.github.io/_posts/2023-01-27-temperature-in-language-models-open-ai-whisper-probabilistic-machine-learning.md

 ---
 layout: post
-title: The need for sampling temperature and different between whisper, GPT-3 and probabilistic model's temperature
+title: The need for sampling temperature and differences between whisper, GPT-3, and probabilistic model's temperature
 categories:
 - machine-learning
 tags: